 The British Landlord Association tenant credit check & reference is an excellent service for landlords and letting agents.
-The checks include employer references, and also, previous landlord reference checks too.
+The checks include employer references and also, previous landlord reference checks too.

-The BLA tenant credit check & reference is specifically designed for the buy to let market.
+The BLA tenant credit check & reference is specifically designed for the buy-to-let market.
 Members and non-members can use this service; however, BLA members get a 30% discount on a tenant credit check & reference service.

-The British Landlords Association tenant credit check & reference helpline is open for five days should you need it.
+The British Landlords Association tenant, credit check & reference helpline is open for five days should you need it.

 Benefits of tenant credit and referencing Check

-- Checks the applicant’s previous address history
+- Check the applicant’s previous address history

 - Uncover undeclared/linked addresses.

-- Full check on County Court Judgements (CCJ’s) from court records.
+- Full check on County Court Judgements (CCJs) from court records.

 - Checks electoral role registration.